“To Leap is our duty, we Leap for the love of the Earth.”

 The Moth marveled at the home running her fingers along the mahogany banister.
 “It is very nice.”
 She walked past the foyer at the bottom of the stairs, through the den, and into the kitchen.

 Mrs. McBride sat rubbing her puffy eyes at the table with a cup of coffee in hand.
 The steam swirled around in the breeze created by the Moth and the soul.
 She looked up from reading her paper and, feeling a chill, glanced at the back door.
-Although Mien walked straight up to her, Mrs. McBride looked straight through her.
+Although Mien walked up to her, Mrs. McBride looked straight through her.

 “Friedel?”
 Mrs. McBride whispered softly.